snipe/snipe-it/README.md

 To deploy on Ubuntu using Ansible and Vagrant, check out the [Snipe-IT Installation scripts](https://github.com/GR360RY/snipeit-ansible) created by [@GR360RY](https://github.com/GR360RY/).

+To deploy on a fresh Ubuntu / CentOS install that will be dedicated to Snipe-It, run the "install.sh".
+Make sure to chmod +x install.sh and run as sudo on Ubuntu systems (or equivalent on CentOS.)

 -----
 ### Bug Reports & Feature Requests